 • communicate complex ideas more easily with visual symbols and well-grounded prose

-In Computational Design, we first understanding the mechanisms of design, then build tools that combine the abilities to people and computers to solve complex and creative tasks that neither can do alone.
+In Computational Design, we first need to understand the mechanisms of design, then build tools that combine the abilities to people and computers to solve complex and creative tasks that neither can do alone.

 Computer Science Department